Now in early access

 Your value

-+The RET converts hardware into a contracted, warranted, pay-per-kWh cash flow — a familiar shape for project finance.
++The IET converts hardware into a contracted, warranted, pay-per-kWh cash flow — a familiar shape for project finance.

 +Standardized rating and clearing data make pools securitizable.